-A U.S. holder that holds stock in a non-U.S. corporation during any taxable year in which the corporation is treated as a PFIC is subject to special tax rules with respect to (a) any gain realized on the sale, exchange or other disposition of the stock and (b) any "excess distribution" by the corporation to the holder, unless the holder elects to treat the PFIC as a "qualified elect ing fund" ("QEF") or makes a "mark-to-market" election, each as discussed below.
+A U.S. holder that holds stock in a non-U.S. corporation during any taxable year in which the corporation is treated as a PFIC is subject to special tax rules with respect to (a) any gain realized on the sale, exchange or other disposition of the stock and (b) any "excess distribution" by the corporation to the holder, unless the holder elects to treat the PFIC as a "qualified electing fund" ("QEF") or makes a "mark-to-market" election, each as discussed below.
 An "excess distribution" is that portion of a distribution with respect to PFIC stock that exceeds 125% of the average of such distributions over the preceding three-year period or, if shorter, the U.S. holder's holding period for its shares.
-Excess distributions and gains on the sale, exchange or other disposition of stock of a corporation which was a PFIC at any time during the U.S. holder's holding period are allocated rata bly to each day of the U.S. holder's holding period.
+Excess distributions and gains on the sale, exchange or other disposition of stock of a corporation which was a PFIC at any time during the U.S. holder's holding period are allocated ratably to each day of the U.S. holder's holding period.
 Amounts allocated to the taxable year in which the disposition occurs and amounts allocated to each of the other taxable years in the U.S. holder's holding period in the shareholder's holding period before the first day of the first taxable year of the disposition.
-Amounts allocated to each of the other taxable years in the U.S. holder's holding period at a corporation was a PFIC will be taxed as ordinary income (rather than capital gain) earned in the taxable year of the disposition.
-Amounts allocated to each of the other taxable years in the U.S. holder's holding period at a the rate applicable to income tax deficiencies) that is added to the tax otherwise due for the taxable year in which the disposition occurs.
+Amounts allocated to each of the other taxable years in the U.S. holder's holding period are not included in gross income for the year of the disposition, but are subject to a tax (equal to the highest ordinary income tax rates in effect for those years, and increased by an interest charge at the rate applicable to income tax deficiencies) that is added to the tax otherwise due for the taxable year in which the disposition occurs.
 The tax liability for amounts allocated to years before the year of disposition or